sciZer0/newdiscoveries/a/README.md

 where,<br>
 F — Force pushing the object (measured in Newtons: N);<br>
 m — Mass of the pushed object (measured in kilograms: kg);<br>
-a — Real Acceleration of the pushed object during the given second, or — Real Increase in Velocity of the pushed object during the given second (measured in meter/second/second: m/s/s or meter/second²: m/s²).
+a — Real Acceleration of the pushed object during the given second (measured in meter/second²: m/s²), or in other words, — Real Increase in Velocity of the pushed object per the given second (measured in meter/second/second: m/s/s).

 In my opinion, the true Newton’s Formula for Force is different, but the "official" Newton’s formula for Force works correctly in some cases.